swiss-territorial-data-lab/proj-dqry/scripts/README.md

 ## Overview

 Following, the scripts contained in `proj-dqry` are presented in detailed.
-The allow to pre- and post-process the data to perform Mineral Extraction Sites (MES, also refers to as quarry in this project) automatic detection.
+The allow to pre- and post-process the data to perform Mineral Extraction Sites (MES, also refered as quarry in this project) automatic detection.

 **TOC**
 - [Prepare data](#prepare-data)